tangrams/tangram-docs/pages/Tangram-Overview.md

 *This is a conceptual overview of the Tangram map rendering engine.
 For a complete technical reference of Tangram's configuration and parameters, refer to the rest of the documentation.*

+Tangram is an open-source 3D rendering engine specifically designed for drawing maps, using the [OpenGL](https://en.wikipedia.org/wiki/OpenGL) graphics API.
+It parses tiled and untiled vector data in a variety of sources, and produces a 3D scene with geometry, labels, and icons all built and styled on the fly.
+It also accepts tiled raster inputs, with special facility for processing terrain data.

-Tangram is an open-source 3D rendering engine specifically designed for drawing maps.
-We are implementing it in two official flavors: [Tangram-JS](https://github.com/tangrams/tangram) for use in web browsers, and [Tangram-ES](https://github.com/tangrams/tangram-es) for native mapping on mobile devices, with the goal of produce identical results with each.
+Tangram is implemented in two official flavors: [Tangram-JS](https://github.com/tangrams/tangram) for use in web browsers, and [Tangram-ES](https://github.com/tangrams/tangram-es) for native mapping on mobile devices.

-Both libraries use a "scene file" to configure and modify the data sources, filters, and display options used when drawing the map - this scene file is interchangable between libraries.
+Both libraries use a "scene file" to configure and modify the data sources, filters, and display options used when drawing the map.
+The scene file is written in YAML using a custom, Tangram-specific syntax.

 ## Tangram-JS

 Tangram-JS is a JavaScript library for use in web browsers.
 It uses [WebGL](https://www.khronos.org/webgl/) to construct and draw vector and raster map data at high speeds.
-It provides an API through a `scene.config` object, which is essentially the scene file in JavaScript object form.
-This config object may be modified at run-time and updated to change nearly any
+It provides an API through a `scene.config` object, which is essentially the scene file in JavaScript object form – this config object may be modified at run-time to change nearly any property of the scene.

 ### Leaflet

 Tangram-JS includes an interface to the popular [Leaflet](http://leafletjs.com/) web-mapping library.
-In this way Tangram-JS is a Leaflet "plugin."

-Leaflet handles user interaction such as clicking, zooming, and panning.
+In this way Tangram-JS is technically a Leaflet "plugin," with Leaflet handling user interaction such as clicking, zooming, and panning, and Tangram providing the content of each tile.

 ### JavaScript Setup